San Marcos Growers LogoSan Marcos Growers

 Correa 'Dusky Bells' (Red Australian Fuchsia) - Velvety, gray-green leaves densely cover this low evergreen shrub.
 It can be expected to grow about 2 feet tall with a 3 feet spread and can be used as a groundcover.
 Red bell-shaped flowers hang down from its branches from winter through spring.
 It performs best in sun or part shade.
 It is drought tolerant but should be irrigated occasionally in the summer for best performance.
 It is seaside tolerant and is hardy to about 20 degrees F.

-The information about Correa 'Dusky Bells' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Correa 'Dusky Bells' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 [MORE INFO]